Application Design 1 - High Fidelity Prototype

 Usage: FAQ sections (Clicking a question expands the answer).

-Low Fidelity Prototype Development
+High Fidelity Prototype Development

 Feedback